aaronnewmanj/Shopping-Program/ShoppingProgram/README.md

 # Amazon Product Scraper with SQL Storage

-This program safely scrapes thoough amazon.com for desired product and stores them in a MySQL database, with user determined order.
-It follows amazon guidelines and restrictions for safe and legal scraping.
+This program scrapes thoough amazon.com for desired product and stores them in a MySQL database, with user determined list size and order based on price or rating.

-## Setup

 1. Clone the repo:
    git clone https://github.com/aaronnewmanj/Shopping-Program.git